No. 16 Kansas visits N’Guessan and Kansas State - WTOP News

 New York; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Kansas State hosts No. 16 Kansas after David N’Guessan scored 22 points in Kansas State’s 71-70 victory over the Arizona State Sun Devils.
+BOTTOM LINE: Kansas State hosts No. 16 Kansas after David N’Guessan scored 22 points in Kansas State’s 71-70 win over the Arizona State Sun Devils.

-The Wildcats are 7-3 on their home court.
-Kansas State scores 73.5 points while outscoring opponents by 3.5 points per game.
+The Wildcats are 7-3 in home games.
+Kansas State ranks eighth in the Big 12 with 33.1 points per game in the paint led by N’Guessan averaging 9.4.

-The Jayhawks are 7-4 in conference play.
-Kansas averages 76.8 points and has outscored opponents by 10.8 points per game.
+The Jayhawks have gone 7-4 against Big 12 opponents.
+Kansas has a 2-1 record in one-possession games.

-Kansas State averages 8.6 made 3-pointers per game, 1.7 more made shots than the 6.9 per game Kansas gives up.
-Kansas averages 6.8 more points per game (76.8) than Kansas State gives up to opponents (70.0).
+Kansas State averages 8.6 made 3-pointers per game, 1.7 more made shots than the 6.9 per game Kansas allows.
+Kansas has shot at a 47.7% clip from the field this season, 4.3 percentage points greater than the 43.4% shooting opponents of Kansas State have averaged.

-TOP PERFORMERS: N’Guessan is averaging 12.6 points and seven rebounds for the Wildcats.
-Coleman Hawkins is averaging 12.5 points, 6.6 rebounds, five assists and 1.5 steals over the last 10 games.
+TOP PERFORMERS: Coleman Hawkins is averaging 11.2 points, seven rebounds, 4.5 assists and two steals for the Wildcats.
+N’Guessan is averaging 12.6 points and seven rebounds over the past 10 games.

-Dajuan Harris is averaging 9.9 points and 5.9 assists for the Jayhawks.
-Hunter Dickinson is averaging 17.8 points and 8.7 rebounds while shooting 52.1% over the last 10 games.
+Hunter Dickinson is averaging 16.3 points, 9.6 rebounds and 1.5 blocks for the Jayhawks.
+Zeke Mayo is averaging 15.7 points over the last 10 games.

 LAST 10 GAMES: Wildcats: 4-6, averaging 68.7 points, 29.8 rebounds, 15.5 assists, 6.8 steals and 3.4 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 69.2 points per game.